-With California heading towards the abyss, and taxes rocketing to the moon, I’ve toyed with the idea of leaving the state.
-Here’s an article in the San Francisco Chronicle highlighting homeless 24 year olds and rising unemployment even in a rich suburb such as Marin County.
+With California heading towards the abyss and taxes rocketing to the moon, I've toyed with the idea of moving to Nevada.
+Here's an article in the San Francisco Chronicle highlighting homeless 24 year olds and rising unemployment even in a rich suburb such as Marin County.

 Did you know that seven states have no state income tax: Alaska, Florida, Nevada, South Dakota, Texas, Washington and Wyoming?
 Two others, New Hampshire and Tennessee, tax only dividend and interest income.
 Alaskan residents even get an annual oil credit for goodness sakes.

 If you're earning $100,000 a year, you'll automatically save $10,000 bucks just by setting up shop in another state.
 Multiply this by 20 years, and bake in a 4% annual return, you'll come out with $310,000 more in the bank!

 Even 10 years provides you with about $125,000.
 Hey, who wouldn't want an extra $125,000 laying around.
 I could finally buy that Porsche 911 Turbo I've always wanted!
 Must resist temptation.

 Obviously relocating to save money is easier said than done.
 Hence, another strategy should be to simply set up residency in one of the 7 states after one retires.
 This is one of the key benefits of retiring early.